azeemba/lpaid/README.md

 # Goal

 There are many money tracking apps out there with many tradeoffs.
-Some require too much manual work, others store the transactions and account info on their servers, and others yet store the login info itself on their servers.
+Some require too much manual work, some don't work with multifactor authentication, and others store the login info on their servers.

 Lpaid does none of those.
-It uses Plaid which allows you to link your bank accounts to an access token which can be used to retrieve transaction.
-This access token and the downloaded transactions are stored only on your machine.
+It uses [Plaid](https://plaid.com/) which allows you to link your bank accounts to an access token which can be used to retrieve transaction.
+This access token and the downloaded transactions are stored on your machine.

-However the trade off is that Lpaid is not easy to use for people with little technical background.
+However the trade off is that Lpaid is not designed to be used for people with little technical background.
+It requires people to get developer keys from plaid, and run `npm`and `node` locally.

 # Design